 For graduate students a posthumous degree can be considered if:

-The student was approaching completion of their program (for professional programs, the student must have been in their final semester; for research-based MS and PhD programs the student must have made significant progress towards their thesis/dissertation.
+The student was approaching completion of their program (for professional, non-thesis programs, the student must have been in their final semester; for research-based MS and PhD programs the student must have made significant progress towards their thesis/dissertation, and PhD students must be post-candidacy exam.

 The student was actively matriculated at the time of their passing.